tacree/typescript_demo/README.md

 tools that are going to be used:

 - TSD: is the Typescript Definition Manager
-- grunt-typescript: The grunt typescript plugin to automate builds
+- grunt-ts: The grunt typescript plugin to automate builds

 ## Videos on Typescript
 * [Anders Heijlsberg presentation:](https://www.youtube.com/watch?v=Ut694dsIa8w)